 This means that household cleaners such as vinegar, lemon, and baking soda are not enzymatic cleaners.
 However, you can prepare a weak enzyme cleaner at home by adding some yeast, brown sugar and lemon scraps into some water.

-Always check the labels of commercial cleaners to see whether they are truly enzyme-based.
-Doing this also helps you to confirm what type of soils the cleaner is effective against.
+You should always check the labels of commercial cleaners to see whether they are truly enzyme-based.
+Doing this also helps you to confirm what type of soil the cleaner is effective against.

 The most common applications of enzymatic cleaners in the average household include:

-- Floor cleaning – usually with neutral pH, enzyme based cleaning products are great to take care of any type of floors (wood and marble for example), living a perfect finish.
+- Floor cleaning – usually with neutral pH, enzyme-based cleaning products are great for taking care of any type of floor (wood and marble for example), leaving a perfect finish.

 - Mould removal – the right selection of enzymes can be very effective against mould and mildew (check some videos on our Instagram to see the results)